wonjongg/nvidia-smi-plus/README.md

 `alias nvidia-smi='$YOUR_DIRECTORY/nvidia-smi-plus.py -c'`

-If you want output with commandline length,
+If you want an output with commandline length,

 `alias nvidia-smi='$YOUR_DIRECTORY/nvidia-smi-plus.py -l'`